Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Real-World Experiments

-The low performance variability observed when running the Control workload in Figure~\ref{fig:paw_jitter_scatter} is visible in the top-left sub-plot in Figure~\ref{fig:paw_tick_line} as three relatively stable curves with few spikes.
+The stability observed when running the Control workload in Figure~\ref{fig:paw_jitter_scatter} is visible in the top-left sub-plot in Figure~\ref{fig:paw_tick_line} as three relatively stable curves with few spikes.
 In contrast, the high performance variability observed for the Farm and TNT workloads is visible in the top-right and bottom-left sub-plots as jittery curves.
-The Farm workload depicted in the top-right shows curves which change value at high frequency, resulting in high VI.
-PaperMC's tick durations are frequently below the 50\,ms threshold, resulting in lower VI.
+The Farm workload depicted in the top-right shows curves which change value at high frequency, resulting in high \newmetric.
+PaperMC's tick durations are frequently below the 50\,ms threshold, resulting in lower \newmetric.
 The TNT workload depicted in the bottom-left shows curves which change value at a much lower frequency, but reach significantly higher values, exceeding 2500\,ms for both Minecraft and Forge.
-Similar to the Farm workload, PaperMC's tick durations are frequently below the 50\,ms threshold, resulting in lower VI.
+Similar to the Farm workload, PaperMC's tick durations are often below 50\,ms, resulting in lower \newmetric.